Houston’s Freeways: Who Was Displaced and Why?

 In discussing who was displaced by major highways, we used census data for each address.
 As neighborhoods changed demographically and homeowners relocated, some homes became rental properties.
 In neighborhoods such as south Third Ward and Kashmere Gardens, some white homeowners moved and rented their properties to Black families, while others chose to sell their homes.
 The result was a shift from white to Black residents.
 By the time a major highway impacted these neighborhoods, the racial makeup had often changed.
 Therefore, determining when the highway alignment decision was made is critical in analyzing its impact.
 If a highway was aligned through a neighborhood when the residents were predominantly white, but the neighborhood became majority Black before the highway was constructed, it would be misleading to argue the highway was built with racist intent.

-Were Houston’s Freeways Built With Good Intent?
+Why Were Houston’s Freeways Built?

 Most of the freeway system in the Houston area was designed before the Interstate Highway System existed.
 For instance, the Gulf Freeway and North Freeway were originally completed as U.S. Highway 75, while the Eastex Freeway and Southwest Freeway were built as U.S. Highway 59.
 Even the Katy Freeway and the East Freeway were planned years before the concept of interstate highways was introduced, though they were later designated as Interstate 10 when they opened in the 1960s.
 Additionally, the general alignment of Loop 610, excluding the East Loop, was determined prior to passage of the Federal-Aid Highway Act, which created the Interstate Highway System.